-Kishotenketsu (起承転結, pronounced "kee-shu-ten-ketsu") is a traditional plot structure in Chinese, Japanese, and Korean literature and poetry, derived from the classical Chinese four-line poems.
-Unlike the traditional Western Three-Act Structure, which is driven by a Conflict that is set up in the first act and resolved in the third, kishotenketsu derives its narrative tension from the contrast between the baseline established by the first two acts and a twist applied to it in the third.
+Kishotenketsu (起承転結, pronounced "kee-show-ten-ketsu") is a traditional plot structure in Chinese, Japanese, and Korean literature and poetry, derived from the classical Chinese four-line poems.
+Unlike the traditional Western Three-Act Structure, which is driven by a Conflict that is set up in the first act, reaches a turning point in the second, and is resolved in the third, kishotenketsu derives its narrative tension from the contrast between the baseline established by the first two acts and a twist applied to it in the third.
 The four acts are:

 - Introduction (ki) establishes the main characters and the setting they live in.

 - Development (sho) deepens the reader's understanding of and emotional attachment to the characters.

 - Twist (ten) introduces an unexpected and major change to the setting and to the characters' lives.

 - Conclusion (ketsu) brings together and reconciles the first two acts with the changes of the third.

 While often touted as a story format "without conflict", it is more accurate to say that kishotenketsu doesn't have a driving conflict — that is, a confrontation that the entire story revolves around.
 The third act twist is the centerpoint of the story, but while it may introduce a conflict, characters don't actually have to engage with it (on-screen) in order for the story to conclude.
 The twist is more often a Non Sequitur, e.g. a sudden Perspective Flip that recontextualizes the story without changing its overall direction, than an outright Plot Twist.